njpatel/APL/doc/scalar-data-types/dynamic.md

 >   model does not represent because they don't exist in JSON (e.g.,
 >   `long`, `real`, `datetime`, `timespan`, and `guid`).
 >   Therefore, in serializing `dynamic` values into a JSON representation, values that JSON can't represent
 >   are serialized into `string` values.
-Conversely, Kusto will parse strings
+Conversely, APL will parse strings
 >   as strongly-typed values if they can be parsed as such.
 >   This applies for `datetime`, `real`, `long`, and `guid` types.
 >   For more about the JSON object model, see [json.org](https://json.org/).
-> * Kusto doesn't attempt to preserve the order of name-to-value mappings in
+> * APL doesn't attempt to preserve the order of name-to-value mappings in
 >   a property bag, and so you can't assume the order to be preserved.
 It's entirely
 >   possible for two property bags with the same set of mappings to yield different
 >   results when they are represented as `string` values, for example.